Nachi-FCX/Fincorpx-Frontend/docs/SCSS-Architecture.md

 ### 5. Consistent Naming

 Follow consistent naming conventions:
-- Use `fnx-` prefix for utility classes
+- Use `fcx-` prefix for utility classes
 - Use BEM methodology for components
 - Use semantic names for colors and spacing